 Multiple drinks, even irregularly, poses health risks and can lead to riskier behavior.
 Higher-risk drinking is consuming more than the recommended daily limits.
 Drinking in this way puts a strain on the body because the liver can only process a limited amount of alcohol, averaging about one standard drink per hour.
 Even on a single occasion, higher-risk drinking can be detrimental to your health or even life-threatening.
-For example, alcohol intoxication increases the risk of heart arrhythmias, particularly atrial fibrillation, which can lead to heart failure and sudden death, even in those who have healthy hearts (for more information about the impact on your health, take a look at How much alcohol a day? in the Go Ask Alice! archives).
+For example, alcohol intoxication increases the risk of heart arrhythmias, particularly atrial fibrillation, which can lead to heart failure and sudden death, even in those who have healthy hearts.
 Beyond that, you may also want keep in mind the other potential undesirable consequences of drinking a lot at once may contribute to higher risk behaviors, such as injury or riskier sexual behaviors due to reduced decision capabilities, decreased coordination, and mood changes.
 Chronic or prolonged higher-risk drinking can lead to pancreatitis, various cancers, liver cirrhosis, high blood pressure, heart failure, and other disorders.